The Second Sunday in Lent, Year B, February 28, 2021

 The Rev. Anne Meredith Kyle

-From the collect for All Saints’ Day: Almighty God, you have knit together your elect in one communion and fellowship.
-May the words of my mouth and the meditation of our hearts be acceptable to you, O Lord, our strength and our redeemer, Amen.
+From the 17th chapter of the Book of Genesis Abram fell on his face… May the words of my mouth and the meditation of our hearts be acceptable to you, O God our rock and our redeemer.
+Amen.

 In this second part of God’s covenant with Abram and Sarai, Abram falls on his face before the Lord.
 In the story from Mark’s account of the good news, Peter seems to fall on his face, but these two situations are almost polar opposites.